dev-ev/isobaric-prot-wf-r/README.md

 The scripts were developed in the [RStudio IDE](https://www.rstudio.com/).
 Usage:
 * simply download and run the ".R" scripts
 * Pay particular attention to the format of the output file and to sample names.
-The example data has the quantitative data in "ABindance Ratio" columns, the biological replicates from the same group are named *xyz_1*, *xyz_2*, *xyz_3*.
+The example data has the quantitative data in "Abundance Ratio" columns, the biological replicates from the same group are named *xyz_1*, *xyz_2*, *xyz_3*.
 *
 See the main highlights of the workflows below:
 ```r